top of page

 When Interest Rates Hijack the Conversation, Investors Lose the Plot

 Today’s interest-rate decision by the Reserve Bank of Australia triggered the familiar cycle of reactions.
 Commentators recalibrated forecasts, markets adjusted expectations, and confidence briefly resurfaced around what this decision must mean for the future.
 But the real lesson from today is not the decision itself.
 It’s how easily interest rates continue to dominate the conversation — and quietly crowd out what actually matters.
 Interest rates are not the market cycle.
-T
+The

-Feb 42 min read
+Feb 32 min read

 bottom of page